-On the south shore, Tent Bay (63°45'N, 92°25'W) is 4.7 miles west of Farther Hope Point; Conway Point is 3.4 miles farther NNW.
+On the south shore, Tent Bay $(63^{\circ}45'N, 92^{\circ}25'W)$ 164 is 4.7 miles west of Farther Hope Point; Conway Point is 3.4 miles farther NNW.
 Promise Point is 1.8 miles NW of Conway Point; Akunak Bay is 3.6 miles SW of Promise Point.

-Anchorage with good room and moderate shelter can be found in Akunak Bay, free of strong currents.
+165 Anchorage with good room and moderate shelter can be found in Akunak Bay, free of strong currents.

-Promise Point to 2 miles NW of Ragged Point is bordered by shoal water for up to 0.4 mile offshore.
+166 Caution. - The north shore from opposite Promise Point to 2 miles NW of Ragged Point is bordered by shoal water for up to 0.4 mile offshore.

-167 Mariners are advised that they may encounter a sweeping current phenomenon abeam Promise Point that pushes their vessel when manoeuvering the course change rounding Promise Point.
+167 Mariners are auvised that ency in encounter a sweeping current phenomenon abeam Promise Point that pushes their vessel when manoeuvering the course change rounding Promise Point.
 This may be the result of the bulging coast line and the narrowing channel at the point.

-168 Eider Island is off the SW shore 2.5 miles west of Ragged Point.
+Eider Island is off the SW shore 2.5 miles west of 168 Ragged Point.
 A large bay between Eider Island and Little Big Island appears to be mostly shallow.

-Caution. - Monark Reef, a dangerous drying shoal just awash at high water large tides, is in the outer part of this bay.
+Caution. - Monark Reef, a dangerous 169 drying shoal just awash at high water large tides, is in the outer part of this bay.

-170 Caution. - An anchorage 1.2 miles east of the south point of Little Big Island should be used only with local knowledge as the area is shallow and large portions are not surveyed.
+Caution. - An anchorage 170 1.2 miles east of the south point of Little Big Island should be used only with local knowledge as the area is shallow and large portions are not surveyed.

-On the NW shore, Low Point (63°52'N, 92°45'W) is opposite Monark Reef.
+171 On the NW shore, Low Point $(63^{\circ}52'N, 92^{\circ}45'W)$ is opposite Monark Reef.
 Uvauk Inlet is north of Low Point.

-172 Caution. - Shoal water, an above-water rock and a drying patch extend up to 0.9 mile offshore in the bay.
+Caution. - Shoal water, an above-water 172 rock and a drying patch extend up to 0.9 mile offshore in the bay.
 Shoal rocks lie 1 mile off the north shore opposite the NW end of Little Big Island.

-173 Stony Point and small but conspicuous Orbit Rock, 1 m high, lie off the NE end of Little Big Island.
+Stony Point and small but conspicuous Orbit 173 Rock, 1 m high, lie off the NE end of Little Big Island.
 Target Rock, 2 m high, and Skua Reef lie off the north shore.

-174 Caution. - The channel here narrows to 0.23 mile between the 20 m lines.
+Caution. - The channel here narrows to 0.23 mile between the 20 m lines.

-175 Caution. - The north shore of Little Big Island is bordered by an area of shoal water.
+Caution. - The north shore of Little Big 175 Island is bordered by an area of shoal water.

-hottom and currents of no more than 2 knots can be found in the bay between Little Big Island and Sculpin Island, to the west.
+Anchorage with good shelter over sand Ļ 176 bottom and currents of no more than 2 knots can be found in the bay between Little Big Island and Sculpin Island, to the west.

-177 Riot Rock, on the west side of the route 0.6 mile NW of Sculpin Island, is a conspicuous pile of large boulders 2 m high.
+Riot Rock, on the west side of the route 0.6 mile 177 NW of Sculpin Island, is a conspicuous pile of large boulders 2 m high.
 There is a prominent bluff on the east shore 0.5 mile NNE of Riot Rock.

-178 Primrose Island, with Bold Point at the NE end, is west of Riot Rock.
+Primrose Island, with Bold Point at the NE end, is 178 west of Riot Rock.
 Lemming Island lies off the north shore of Primrose Island 0.5 mile NW of Bold Point.

-off the southern two-thirds of the east side of Primrose Island.
+Caution. - Shoal water extends 0.5 mile 179 off the southern two-thirds of the east side of Primrose Island.
 On the north shore NE of Primrose Island, Big Bay has rocks with depths of 3.8, 7.2 and 10.2 m across the entrance, and the inner part of the bay appears to be shoal.